Quebec hospitalizations due to COVID-19 drop for fifth straight day

 Of those in the hospital being treated for the novel coronavirus, 191 are in the intensive care ward, a decrease of 10.

+Some Trudeau Airport travelers still heading to sunny destinations, despite cancelled flights

-Hospitalization numbers are the lowest number since Quebec reported that there were 1,075 patients receiving care for the virus Jan.
+Hospitalization numbers are at their lowest since Quebec reported that there were 1,075 patients receiving care for the virus Jan.
 1.

 Quebec reported that 1,223 more people tested positive for COVID-19 in the past 24 hours, which is 56 fewer than the seven-day average for daily cases which is now 1,279.